 Resident students must furnish certificates of health and conduct and satisfactory references.
-Diplomas of recognised schools will be accepted as evidence of standard.

-Wherever it may be possible, resident students will be expected their Christmas and Easter Recess in their own homes or their friends.
-Owing to the reasonable rates of travel for students seasons the cost offers little or no hindrance.
-If, however, it brossible, students may remain at the College during the Christ-Recess at a charge of \$20.00, and during the Easter Recess at a \$10.00.
+Resident students may remain at the College during the Christmas Recess at a charge of \$20.00, and during the Easter Pecess at a charge of \$10.00.

-Parents of resident students may make arrangements to have and stationery supplied from the College Book Room at the prices.
-A deposit for this purpose should be left in Bursar's
+Parents of resident students may make arrangements to have books and stationery supplied from the College Book Rcom at the current prices.
+A deposit for this purpose should be left in Bursar's office.

-All charges for resident students are payable in advance and no student will be retained in the College longer than the term such fees have not been paid in full.
+All charges for resident students are payable in advance and no resident student will be retained in the College longer than the term for which fees have not been paid in full.

-Unless otherwise directed by parents, medical attention for resident will be supplied by the College Physician.

-Fees for medical attention will be in addition to regular term
+Unless otherwise directed by parents, medical attention for resident students will be supplied by the College Physician.
+Fees for medical attention will be in addition to regular term charges.